Kay Hanley: Songwriting

 On Thanksgiving Day 2007, Hanley sang a song called "Caring Changes The World" in the Macy's Thanksgiving Day Parade on the Care Bears float.

 In 2007–08, Hanley toured as a back-up singer with Miley Cyrus for Hannah Montana concerts and events.

 Hanley's latest album, Weaponize, was released May 27, 2008.

 Hanley co-wrote "Don't Wanna Be Famous" on the band The Dollyrots' eponymous album.

 In 2014, Kay Hanley appeared in the Parks and Recreation season 6 finale, performing her song "Here & Now" at the Pawnee-Eagleton Unity Concert.
 The character of Ben Wyatt, played by Adam Scott, is seen offstage in his Letters to Cleo t-shirt, blissfully watching the band as Hanley winks at him.
 Hanley is seen later in the episode entering Tom Haverford's new restaurant, Tom's Bistro.

 In 2020, at the height of the COVID-19 pandemic, she appeared as lead vocalist in a "distanced" music video, a cover of Donnie Iris's "Ah!
 Leah!"
 Later that year, she appeared on Saving for a Custom Van, a tribute album for Adam Schlesinger, with whom she had worked on Josie and the Pussycats, following his death from COVID-19.
 She performed the Fountains of Wayne song "Radiation Vibe" in his memory.

 Hanley married audio engineer Clayton Janes in 2021 in Bentonville, Arkansas.

-Oh 2023, Hanley and her fellow Letters to Cleo bandmate Tom Polce wrote the songs for “Subspace Rhapsody,” an episode of Star Trek: Strange New Worlds performed in the style of a broadway musical.
+In 2023, Hanley and her Letters to Cleo bandmate Tom Polce wrote the songs for “Subspace Rhapsody,” an episode of Star Trek: Strange New Worlds performed in the style of a broadway musical.